 For no particular reason, except that God commanded what he pleased, Aaron the priest was disrobed and his priestly apparel was put on his son Eleazar by Moses as commanded by God.
 Soon enough Aaron died and was buried in a mountain; now it was time for Moses to die at the age of a hundred and twenty.
 At the instance of God, Moses, without being disrobed, assigned his inheritance of leadership on Joshua, the son of Nun, son of an unknown.

 God was in the mood to give a huge sprawling land to his favorite tribe of the surviving Jews after all the ordeal He had put them through.
 However, since He never lets pass a grudge, He made Moses die before he could see the land which God was to gift to his people.
 Once he was dead, God forgot the grudge and buried Moses with his own hands in a grave on a secret mountainside.

-God hated Jericho, the city where dark-skinned Canaanites whom, several centuries later, Jesus described as dogs dwelled – partly because he hated Canaanites for being suspiciously black (which is seed for another story), and partly because they had killed some Jews in a battle before retreating to Jericho around which, like a certain Donald Trump did in his fantasy, they built a huge impregnable wall.
-God was omnipotent, no doubt, but he was too impotent to look into this Jericho’s gated community to ascertain how strong the black army was.
+God hated Jericho, the city where dark-skinned Canaanites dwelled.
+Several centuries later, the begotten son of God, Jesus, was to describe them as dogs – partly because he hated Canaanites for being suspiciously black (which is seed for another story), and also because their ancient ancestor, Ham, laughed upon seeing his father, the well-known Noah, lying naked after having had too much to drink.
+When God rescued Jews from Egypt, said God, the Canaanites had killed some Jews in a battle before retreating to Jericho around which, like a certain Donald Trump did in his fantasy, they built a huge impregnable wall.
+God was omnipotent, no doubt, but he was too impotent to find what was inside Jericho’s gated community and to ascertain how strong the black colored army was.
 So he asked Joshua to have the place spied.
 Joshua sent two men into the city for the noble job of intelligence gathering.
-The men, like James Bond of a later era and of a different fantasy, went straight and found cozy lodging with a prostitute named Rahab.
+The men, like James Bond of a later era and of a different fantasy, steallthily jumped over the wall and found cozy lodging with a prostitute named Rahab.